epsilonrt/sysio/README.md

 contains the header files '* .h' and the utilities necessary for the compilation.
 This is the case if you have installed "manually" with `sudo make install` or if you have installed the` libsysio-dev` package.

+To make things easier, you can use the `sysio-prj` utility, for example, to create a C project:

+    $ sysio-prj -s myCproject

+or to create a C ++ project:

+    $ sysio-prj -s -p myCXXproject

+For help with the program:

+    $ sysio-prj -h

+You should open the project file with [Codelite](https://codelite.org/) then:

+* right click on the project `Run CMake`, then
+* right click on the project `Build`.

+That's all !

+### For those who like the difficulty

 SysIo uses `cmake`, so you can integrate SysIo into` CMakeLists.txt` files, just add:

-    $ find_package(sysio REQUIRED)
+    $ find_package(sysio)

-With the line above, the variables below are accessible:
+With the line above, sysio_FOUND was defined and the variables below are accessible:

 * `SYSIO_INCLUDE_DIRS`: include directories for sysio
 * `SYSIO_LIBRARY_DIRS`: where to find libraries